 ANA MOIOLI (Co-Artistic Director)

-is a Brazilian actress, writer, and director based in New York.
-Her acting trajectory started in her home country at 9 years old and was later expanded to Russia, where she studied and performed at the Moscow Art Theatre School, and then the United States, where she graduated from NYU Tisch Drama.
-Some of her recent theater projects include Running in Place (directed by Isabella Uzcátegui at Dixon Place), Birds of a Feather (directed by Lauren Grajewski at the Take Ten Play Festival and The Secret Theater), and Veinticinco (directed by Attilio Rigotti at The Tank).
-She's also starred in several independent films, such as the multi-award-winning Elsewhere (directed by Guilherme Pedra), as well as How to Water Roses (directed by Mirella Cardoso) and Julieta (directed by Vicente Gonzalez).
-Her first play For The Time Being was recently produced at the NYWinterfest Festival, and she also debuted as a filmmaker with the film Bridge. www.anamoioli.com
+is a Brazilian actor, writer, and director based in New York.
+Some of her recent theater projects include Running in Place (directed by Isabella Uzcátegui at Dixon Place), On How To Be A Monster (directed by Federica Borlenghi at The Tank) and Veinticinco (directed by Attilio Rigotti at The Tank).
+She's also starred in several independent films, such as the multi-award-winning Elsewhere (directed by Guilherme Pedra), as well as How to Water Roses (directed by Mirella Cardoso).
+Her first play For The Time Being was produced at the NYWinterfest Festival.
+She graduated with Honors from NYU Tisch Drama.

 ISABELLA UZCÁTEGUI (Associate Artist)

 is an actor, director, filmmaker, and writer.
 She holds a BFA in Drama and a BS in Psychology from New York University.
 Her artistic practice explores dance-theater, Grotowski-based training, and devised work.
 She has a great interest in classical texts, particularly the tension between Shakespeare’s texts and contemporary theater practices with a focus on linguistic approaches to the work.
-Other disciplines and research fields integral to her arts practice are psychology, genealogy, the human body as archive, oral-traditions, and Latinx community engagement.
-Her most recent works include Veinticino: a myth of the brain (a trilingual piece exploring memories, dreams, language, and identity), and Mujer, a short film developed in collaboration with Nine Muses Entertainment, and mentored by Mitu original member, Bryce Dallas Howard.
+Other disciplines integral to her arts practice are psychology, genealogy, the human body as archive, oral-traditions, and Latinx community engagement.
+Her recent works include her devised piece Veinticinco: a myth of the brain, and a Nine Muses Entertainment short film Mujer.
 She has collaborated as an apprentice in Theater Mitu’s productions of Death of a Salesman and Remnant.
 As an actor, she has performed internationally in Panama, Costa Rica, and New York City.

 LUÍSA GALATTI (Associate Producer/Artist)